-The structure and functions of the various systems of the body with special emphasis on the physiology of exercise and the bonemuscle relationship of human motion.
+Required of all physical education majors.
+The structure and functions of the various systems of the body and the bone-muscle relationship of human motion.

 250 General Safety Education (2)

 All phases of safety, including school, playground, home, highway, industry, civil defense, and first aid.